 Diagnostic testing can help diagnose your child’s condition and rule out the possibility of others.
-At Kids and Tummies in Gulfport, Mississippi, the board-certified pediatric gastroenterologist are highly trained in diagnostic testing to pinpoint your child’s condition and treat them effectively.
+At Kids and Tummies in Gulfport and Ocean Springs, Mississippi, the board-certified pediatric gastroenterologists are highly trained in diagnostic testing to pinpoint your child’s condition and treat them effectively.
 To book an appointment for your child, call the practice today or book your visit online.

 The providers at Kids and Tummies are specially trained to perform diagnostic testing for your child’s digestive system, using a number of tests and procedures.

 The practice uses state-of-the-art instruments to see the inside of your child’s digestive tract and to examine tissue samples with biopsies.
 Diagnostic testing provides a deeper look into the cause of your child’s symptoms.

 When you visit the practice, your provider gives your child a physical exam, asks about current symptoms, and learns about your child’s medical history.
 They order diagnostic testing to rule out or confirm potential causes for the symptoms.

 The team at Kids and Tummies may perform or recommend many different diagnostic tests for children to provide insight into numerous GI conditions.